ProEarn

 Email Hacking - Identity Theft

-These criminals hijack your email then contact people in your address book, claiming to have lost your number or have been mugged while on vacation overseas.
+These criminals hijack your email and then contact people in your address book, claiming to have lost your number or have been mugged while on vacation overseas.
 They will then ask you to send money to them.
 Be vigilant about your email password and be very sceptical if you receive emails or messaging requests from friends asking for money.
 If they are truly your friend, you can follow up with them offline to confirm the situation.

 Tech Support Scam

 An "ALERT" pops up on your screen that you have a virus and that you should “Call Technical Support Immediately” and “Don't Turn Off Your Computer”.
-The number to call is usually a 1800 number.
+The number to call is usually an 1800 number.
 It's a scam!
 Don't fall for it, turn off your computer.

 You may receive a call from a “company representative” that states they were calling because of suspected abnormal activity from your computer.